xapicohort/team-captivate-jslibrary/README.md

-              -Open the index.html or index_scorm.html in the same code editor from Captivate
+              -Open the index.html or index_scorm.html from the Captivate publish file

-              -Look for the <script> tag
+              -Look for the <script> tag around line 10

-              Insert the following lines after the script, ensuring not to overwrite anything
+              Insert the following lines after the script, ensuring not to overwrite anything from the /* to the */

 ```javascript
 /********************